 Generally, store-branded credit cards have higher interest rates than general-purpose cards, and they are often more likely to charge deferred interest.
 Deferred interest means you’ll get a low or 0 percent introductory rate for a period of time, but if you don’t pay the full amount off within that time, you’ll be charged retroactive interest.
 That being said, if you can pay off your store credit card on time, you may be able to take advantage of some great perks and rewards programs.

-Here are some of our favorite co-branded credit cards:
+Here are some of our favorite store credit cards:

-- Amazon Prime Rewards Visa Signature Card – Best for cash back at Amazon.com and Whole Foods
+- Amazon Prime Rewards Visa Signature Card* – Best for Amazon.com shopping

 How to choose the right type of credit card